 It might be quite expensive to feed your infant a name-brand formula for a year.
 Especially a hypoallergenic formula that costs around three times as much as the standard formula.
-That’s why , switching to generic-brand formula is preferable since they are FDA-approved and far less expensive than name-brand formula.
+That’s why switching to a generic-brand formula is preferable since they are FDA-approved and far less expensive than name-brand formulas.

-in this post, we’ll see the best generic-brand for Alimentum formula, as well as how to transition from a name brand to a generic one.
+in this post, we’ll see the best generic brand for the Alimentum formula, as well as how to transition from a name brand to a generic one.
 Stay with me!

 The Best Generic Alimentum Formula :

-The best generic Alimentum formula is Target hypoallergenic formula (Up & Up), 80% of moms have switched from Similac Alimentum to Target brand with no issues.
-You may notice that Target HA formula doesn’t use the same ingredients as Alimentum but if your baby like it and has no health issues, the go for it.
+The best generic Alimentum formula is Target’s hypoallergenic formula (Up & Up), 80% of moms have switched from Similac Alimentum to the Target brand with no issues.
+You may notice that Target HA formula doesn’t use the same ingredients as Alimentum but if your baby likes it and has no health issues, go for it.

 Target hypoallergenic formulas use casein as a source of protein, casein, and whey, are two components derived from cow’s milk.
 They have no difference between them, but each one has a different digestion time; whey is digested quickly.

 Target hypoallergenic formula uses palm oil and coconut oil as fat sources, the carbohydrate source is corn syrup and has no added sucrose (sugar table).
 Moreover, it does have probiotics (Lactobacillus rhamnosus gg) as Nutramigen, they are good bacteria found naturally in our bowls, and they have many benefits for a baby’s digestive and an immune system like reducing the incidence of diarrhea and risk of eczema and may also help with colic.